taw00/howto/howto-install-ghost-on-fedora.md

 * Installation of minimal Fedora Linux OS on a VPS system
 * Configure it to be secure (firewalld, SSH keys, fail2ban, etc.)
 * Generation and installation of your Let's Encrypt SSL cert and keys
-  _...so that you are using TLS/SSL as you should be_
+  _. . . so that you are using TLS/SSL as you should be_
 * Setting that cert to auto renew
-  _...via a systemd service, not a hacky crontab or script_
+  _. . . via a systemd service, not a hacky crontab or script_
 * Installation and configuration of Nginx
 * Installation and configuration of Ghost
-  _...using sqlite3 and not MySQL or MariaDB with is unneeded complexity IMHO_
+  _. . . using sqlite3 and not MySQL or MariaDB with is unneeded complexity IMHO_
 * Setting up Ghost to be managed by systemd
-  _...and not pm2 or screen or some other less reliable mechanism_
+  _. . . and not pm2 or screen or some other less reliable mechanism_
 * Some troubleshooting guidance
 * Properly setting up email support on the system
 * Setting up subscription management via MailChimp
 * Backing everything up

-The technical specs (June 2019) of what was used to develop my blog and write this howto were...
+The technical specs (June 2019) of what was used to develop my blog and write this howto were:

 * Vultr.com VPS -- 1G RAM, 25G SSD storage, 1vCore CPU, and a lot of available bandwidth
 * Fedora Linux 30 (and the latest FirewallD, etc.)